 What is a Personal Real Estate Corporation?

-A Personal Real Estate Corporation, or PREC for short, gives individual real estate agents to incorporate.
+A Personal Real Estate Corporation, or PREC for short, gives individual real estate agents the ability to incorporate.
 This allows them to take advantage of benefits afforded to standard business corporations.
 Many other regulated professions, such as lawyers and accountants, can also incorporate in this way.

 Where can I incorporate a PREC?

 Real estate professionals in the provinces of Alberta, British Columbia, Manitoba, Nova Scotia, Saskatchewan, Quebec, and now Ontario can incorporate a PREC.

 PREC in Ontario